Leading expertise meets advanced technology for world-class care, training and research.

 Since 1974, nearly all burn patients in Washington—along with many from Alaska, Oregon, Idaho and Montana—have been treated at UW Medicine’s world-class Burn Center at our Harborview Medical Center location.
 Harborview continues to pioneer lifesaving and quality-of-life treatments that have informed the standard of care worldwide.

 UW Medicine neurosurgeons are international leaders and pioneers in treating complex conditions like stroke, epilepsy, movement disorders, spinal abnormalities, chronic pain, pediatric conditions and tumors.
-Recognized as a high-performing specialty by U.S. News & World Report in 2018-19, our neurosurgeons perform more traumatic brain and spine injury repairs, brain tumor surgeries and skull and aneurysm operations than any other medical system in the Pacific Northwest.
+Our neurosurgeons perform more traumatic brain and spine injury repairs, brain tumor surgeries and skull and aneurysm operations than any other medical system in the Pacific Northwest.

 UW’s Sleep Medicine Center is one of the largest multidisciplinary sleep centers in the nation, with roots that go back to the 1970s when UW’s Dr. Elizabeth Giblin established the first sleep lab in a nursing school in the U.S. Whenever possible, non-surgical treatments are used for sleep disorders like sleep apnea.
 But when surgery seems like the best option, you’ll be treated by a team backed by many years of experience in helping patients enjoy all the benefits of a good night’s sleep.

-Hearing loss, balance problems, dizziness, problems swallowing or speaking are some of the conditions our team of nationally-ranked otolaryngology surgeons work to improve.
+Hearing loss, balance problems, dizziness, problems swallowing or speaking are some of the conditions our team of ear, nose & throat surgeons works to improve.
 Since many of our surgeons are actively working on new interventions and treatments, you may be offered the opportunity to participate in a clinical trial.

 Many conditions, from impacted wisdom teeth to sleep apnea to cleft palate, can be corrected by oral and maxillofacial surgery, which is performed by specially trained, board certified dentists.
 The Oral and Maxillofacial Surgery Clinic at Harborview provides comprehensive diagnosis and treatment of a wide variety of mouth, teeth and facial problems.
 The clinic’s general focus is on adult patients, although patients of any age are treated for injuries sustained from trauma or for emergency care.
 The clinic also has the ability to treat conditions that were untreatable until recently, like a complex, innovative surgery to rebuild a patient’s entire upper jaw and palate.